EPR Representative logoEPR Representative

 The portable battery sub-stream is the most common for non-EU consumer electronics producers.

-Corepile vs Screlec
+Ecosystem vs Screlec

 Two eco-organisms operate the portable battery stream: